-• Your in-network maximum out-of-pocket amount (MOOP) is \$3,400.
+- Your in-network maximum out-of-pocket amount (MOOP) is \$4,900.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from in-network providers.
-The amounts you pay for copayments, and coinsurance for covered services from innetwork providers count toward this in-network maximum out-of-pocket amount.
-(The amounts you pay for plan premiums and services from out-of-network providers do not count toward your innetwork maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
+The amounts you pay for copayments, and coinsurance for covered services from in-network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your innetwork maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$3,400 for covered Part A and Part B services from in-network providers, you will not have any out-of-pocket costs for the rest of the year when you see our in-network providers.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-• Your combined maximum out-of-pocket amount is \$3,400.
+If you have paid \$4,900 for covered Part A and Part B services from in-network providers, you will not have any out-of-pocket costs for the rest of the year when you see our innetwork providers.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$4,900.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
 The amounts you pay for copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums do not count toward your combined maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+Amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$3,400 for covered services, you will have 100 percent coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+If you have paid \$4,900 for covered services, you will have 100 percent coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).